Last Updated: 01.05.26

 Do You Need A Cover?

-Depending on what you need your outdoor stairlift for, it may be necessary to consider whether you need a cover installing on it to protect the user from inclement weather.
-This is likely to be necessary if using as an access mechanism to and from the property.
+Depending on what you need your outdoor stairlift for, you may need to consider installing a cover to protect the user from inclement weather.

 In addition to a cover for usage, what about a cover for storage when the stairlift is not in use?
 It can help prevent the seasonal wearing or deterioration of the unit.